Sustainability is sexy. No ifs or but(t)s about it.

 - Materials: All Lara’s fabrics are 100% reclaimed from a local UK supplier that sends them landfill-bound luxury lingerie fabrics in perfect, unused condition.
 The only new components on their clothing are the hardware (hooks, strapping cinches, and the like), and elastic (which is made by local, eco-friendly suppliers).

-- Supply chain & labor practices: Lara makes everything right in their all-female powered London Soho studio to maintain complete control over the ethics of their manufacturing.
+- Supply chain & labor practices: Lara makes everything right in their all-female powered Hackney Wick studio to maintain complete control over the ethics of their manufacturing.

 - Green Business Practices: Not only do they upcycle from other production lines, but they have a zero waste policy for their own.
 This means they save and shred any scraps and trimming to be remade in the future.
 They also sell their Factory Seconds at discounted prices so that bras with minor flaws can still find a loving chest to support.